 We provide healthy choices for breakfast, lunch, tea-time and midday snacks, all freshly prepared daily and cooked on site by our in-house catering team.

 Woodside Primary Academy is located in an area with a rich social and culturally diverse community; we use this as a basis for our curriculum which celebrates diversity and utilises the skills, knowledge and cultural wealth of the community whilst supporting the pupils’ spiritual, moral and cultural development.

-Learning at Woodside nursery, journeys through well-planned repetitive fun and meaningful learning opportunities that include, ’concrete’ experiences and some direct teaching.
-This is to ensure each child builds up the necessary procedural skills and knowledge to move on to the next stage of their learning journey and gains a love and excitement for learning new things.
+Learning at Woodside nursery, journeys through well-planned repetitive fun and meaningful learning opportunities that include ’concrete’ experiences and some direct teaching.
+This is to ensure each child builds up the necessary procedural skills and knowledge to move on to the next stage of their learning journey and gain love and excitement for learning new things.

 It encompasses the programmes of study: prime and specific areas of learning (Early Years Foundation Stage Framework) and is guided by research, our professional knowledge and experience of child development.

 |Prime Areas (Main focus for under 3's)||Specific Areas|

 Understanding the World

 How do we support the development of each child at Woodside?

 We support children’s learning and development through play and exploration, active learning, direct teaching and critical and creative thinking.
 The nursery provision provides a wealth of learning zones and activities to create and foster excitement and a thirst for independent learning.
 Teaching builds on from what children already know and can do.

 Parents are encouraged to contribute to their child’s learning from home via the interactive on-line ‘Tapestry App’.
 Parents are able to add videos and photographs to their child’s online learning journey.